rmonteirodev/rmonteirodev/README.md

 - 👋 Hi, I’m @rmonteirodev
-- 👀 I’m interested ... in Front-end web development and UI/UX design.
+- 👀 I’m interested ... in Front-end web development, UI/UX design and playing hockey nationally/internationally annually and weekends.
 - 🌱 I’m currently learning ...
-UI/UX design
+UI/UX design.
 - 📫 How to reach me ...
-Twitter @rgmonteiro18 and/or IG @rmonteiro18

 <!---
 rmonteirodev/rmonteirodev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.